Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Introduction

 \subsection{Advantages}

-Proposed PEM exhibits three inherent advantages over other existing CDTs: \begin{enumerate} \item {\bf Fully-endogenous}: The intra-system endogeneity of PEM has two folds of virtues.
-On the one hand, only existing channel measurements within communication systems are required, which is free of other external devices.
-On the other hand, communication signals can realize larger coverage than either light or GPS signals.
-As a result, the outage probability of PEM can be much lower than the existing vision information-based and CKM-based CDTs. \item {\bf Self-sustaining}: PEM can effectively adapt to dynamic channels, where the digital path feature evolution can be equivalently viewed as a function of time and the explicit expression is controlled by historical path features.
+The proposed PEM exhibits three inherent advantages over other existing CDTs: \begin{enumerate} \item {\bf Fully-endogenous}: PEM can be operated without introducing external hardware devices, which can be seamlessly integrated into existing communication systems. \item {\bf Self-sustaining}: PEM can effectively adapt to dynamic channels, where the digital path feature evolution can be equivalently viewed as a function of time and the explicit expression is controlled by historical path features.
 Since channel measurements are consecutive during the operation, the historical path features are progressively updated.
-In this way, the constructed path feature evolution is consistently refreshed from the latest channel measurements, which can minimize the error between digital and physical path evolution in real time. \item {\bf Environment-generalizable}: Trained neural network in PEM shows remarkable environmental generalizability since it endeavors to fit the environment-generalizable target path feature evolution.
+In this way, the constructed path feature evolution is consistently refreshed from the latest channel measurements, which can minimize the error between digital and physical path evolution in real time. \item {\bf Environment-generalizable}: With efficient learning, the neural network in PEM exhibits strong environmental generalizability.
 Such environmental generalizability greatly relieves the data collection and model retraining burden in new environments, which enables large-scale PEM deployment in 6G wireless networks. \end{enumerate}